Southern California Church Nativity Scene Depicts Jesus, Family As Caged Refugees

 A Southern California church’s nativity scene depicts the baby Jesus and his family as caged refugees held in separate cells, Reuters reports.
 The church’s pastor insists it’s not a political statement.

-It’s a common sight all across Christendom this time of year: churches (and in many cases, private homes and businesses), displaying a nativity scene — that is, a depiction of the birth of Jesus.
-Such depictions usually include the baby Jesus, his mother, Mary, his father, Joseph, usually an animal or two, sometimes random shepherds and/or the Three Wise Men.
+It’s a common sight all across Christendom this time of year.
+Churches — and in some cases, private homes and businesses — display a nativity scene as part of their holiday decorations.
+Such depictions usually include the baby Jesus in a manger and his mother, Mary and his father, Joseph praying over him.
+They may also include an animal or two, shepherds, or the Three Wise Men.
 Sometimes churches will even use live actors and animals for the scene.

-However, Claremont’s United Methodist Church has put a different spin on the traditional nativity display.
-Instead of depicting the stable in which centuries of Christian art depict him as having been born, surrounded by his parents, the scene depicts the Holy Family held in separate cages.
+However, Claremont’s United Methodist Church has put a different spin on the traditional nativity display this year.
+Instead of depicting the stable in which centuries of Christian art depict Jesus as having been born, surrounded by his parents, the scene depicts the Holy Family held in separate cages.
 In one, Jesus, wrapped in a foil blanket, rests in a makeshift crib.
 In another cage is Mary, according to LAist, her arms outstretched towards her newborn son.
 Joseph is held in another.

 The scene calls to mind the news that dominated the headlines for a few weeks earlier this year, that of immigrant families being separated at the border and held in different detention facilities.